Installing a satellite dish

 - the Building Code of Australia.

-If your project does not fulfil all of the above requirements, you will need to have it assessed and approved by a licensed private building certifier.
-Certifiers are listed in the Yellow Pages under 'building surveyors'.
+If your project does not fulfil all of the above requirements, you need to have it assessed and approved by a licensed private building certifier.
+Certifiers are in the Yellow Pages under 'building surveyors'.
 You must give the certifier scaled and detailed plans prepared by a draftsperson or architect.